yuzie007/mpltern/docsrc/basic_usage.rst

 You can make ternary plots using methods similar to Matplotlib.
 You can e.g. use `ax.plot`;
-the only difference from Matplotlib is that you need give three variables i.e.
+the only difference from Matplotlib is that you give three variables i.e.
 `t` (top), `l` (left), `r` (right) instead of `x` and `y`.

 .. plot::